-What are some bench pressing mistakes you can make to sabotage your growth and cause injuries?
-There are several standard bench press mistakes that lifters make, holding them back from adding muscle.
-These mistakes can also increase their chance of sustaining an injury.
-Most of these common mistakes are easily corrected.
+Are you curious about the worst bench pressing mistakes that can sabotage your muscle growth and cause injuries?
+There are several standard bench press mistakes that lifters make, preventing them from adding chest size.
+Unfortunately, these mistakes can also increase your chance of sustaining an injury.
+However, most of these common mistakes you can easily correct.

 Here are the top six bench pressing mistakes you need to watch out for:

 - Your feet are not flat on the floor.
 This is one of the most common mistakes you will see in the gym.
 If your feet are not flat on the ground, you will not have a strong base, and you will put undue stress on your lower back.
 Keeping your feet flat and planted on the floor will give you a sturdy base and maintain proper form throughout the movement.

 - Incorrect hand placement.
 Many lifters do not consider an improper grip or hand placement on the bar as a bench pressing mistake.
 Grip the bar with your forearms perpendicular to the flat bench when the bar reaches your chest.
 If your forearms are not straight up and down, adjust your grip, as your hand placement is too wide or narrow.
 It would be best if you also wrapped your thumbs around the bar to provide stability and safety.
 Ensure you are resting the bar on the lower part of your palm, not too high up on your hand or too far down towards your wrist.

 - You are lifting without a spotter.
 Do NOT bench press without a spotter.
 As you progress to heavier weights, a spotter will become necessary, so get in the habit of ALWAYS bench pressing with a spotter, regardless of the weight you are using.
 You will leave your best gains on the table by not using a spotter.
 Muscle growth and power come from pushing muscles to the limit.

 The following three mistakes are simple fixes but can blow up your workout if you don’t get them right.